Stamford Museum & Nature Center: Museum displays

-Hecksher Farm
+Heckscher Farm

-The Hecksher Farm is a 10 acre working farm which references New England's rural heritage through recreational and educational activities.
+The Heckscher Farm is a 10 acre working farm which references New England's rural heritage through recreational and educational activities.
 Its pastoral backdrop is dotted with barns, a maple sugar house, organic vegetable garden, open pastures, and dozens of farm animals.
 Since its first grant in 1955 from the Heckscher Foundation for Children Grant, the farm has grown from a small dairy farm to include a chicken coop, pig pen, larger pastures, shelters, and many heritage breeds of farm animals including non-indigenous llamas, alpacas, and burros.
 Visitors are encouraged to experience rural life by observing the wildlife and staff who carry out daily chores to keep the farm running smoothly.

-Farm History
+Farm history

 Farm and wildlife were introduced to SM&NC while still at its Courtland Park location.
 A small farmyard containing a miniature barn was home to a lamb, a young goat, bantams, a hen and rooster, and numerous rabbits.
 Many orphaned or injured animals were brought to the museum where they were cared for by Junior Curators, a group of students who were studying in the nature and wildlife conservation classes.
 Before long, they developed a small wildlife area including an American bald eagle, a golden eagle, a fox, opossum, skunks, squirrels, and woodchucks.
 The Junior Curators program still exists at the SM&NC.

 The move to the Museum's Scofieldtown Road location in 1955 brought with it the opportunity to build a larger model farmyard and barn which could accommodate more wildlife.
 A donation from the Hecksher Foundation for Children funded the building of the red barn and silo which became familiar to thousands of visitors.
 Over the next 20 years, the Hecksher Farm expanded to include wildlife exhibits including foxes, porcupines, a sheep shelter, chicken coop, raccoons, woodchucks, and birds of prey, as well as a medical facility to ensure proper care of the animals.

 In the spring of 1977, the Board of Directors introduced a new initiative to create a period farm typical of those in Southern New England during the 19th century.
 The City of Stamford was quickly turning from a quiet suburban community into a corporate center.
 Small farms in the area were rapidly disappearing as industry and housing gobbled up the land.

 Over the next five years, projects developed at a rapid pace.
 Land was cleared to create pastures, colonial fencing was installed, and a magnificent historic Cheshire barn, circa 1750, was moved from Cheshire, Connecticut and reassembled at the farm on a hand-laid stone foundation.
 The farm became home to animals typical of the era and area: oxen, sheep, cows, pigs, goats, and chickens now roam the farm.